gabrielepompa88/pyBlackScholesAnalytics/README.md

 - [Derivatives Analytics - Objects Composition](https://github.com/gabrielepompa88/pyBlackScholesAnalytics/blob/master/Notebook_Tutorials/Derivatives_Analytics___Objects_Composition.ipynb)
 - [Derivatives Analytics - Options Greeks](https://github.com/gabrielepompa88/pyBlackScholesAnalytics/blob/master/Notebook_Tutorials/Derivatives_Analytics___Options_Greeks.ipynb)

-Finally, YouTube video-lectures are provided for each notebook:
+Finally, YouTube video-lectures are provided for each Jupyter Notebook to better guide the reader through the material:

 - []()

 # Contacts

 This is the version (0.0.1) of the package, so if you have comments or suggestions you can reach Gabriele Pompa (_gabriele.pompa@gmail.com_).
 If you wish to contribute, please contact me through [GitHub/gabrielepompa88](https://github.com/gabrielepompa88).
-If you are interested but feel a bit new to Python, I can recommend the open ["IT for Business and Finance"](https://github.com/gabrielepompa88/IT-For-Business-And-Finance-2019-20) as a reasonable starting point.
+If you are interested but feel a bit new to Python, I can recommend the open ["IT for Business and Finance"](https://github.com/gabrielepompa88/IT-For-Business-And-Finance-2019-20) class as a reasonable starting point.

-Thank you in advance for your attention.
+Thank you in advance for your attention and comments.
+Gabriele